 Discomfort During Shedding

 Young snakes shed their skins every few weeks, while adult snakes only shed a few times each year.
-During shedding, the eyes of the snake often get cloudy and turn bluish or white, making them effectively blind.
-The snake feels vulnerable because it cannot see approaching objects and may attack in defense.
-However, their eyesight returns to normal as soon as shedding is complete.
+During shedding, your snake’s eyes will get cloudy and turn bluish or white, making them effectively blind.
+Your snake feels vulnerable because they can’t see approaching objects and may attack in defense.
+HTheir eyesight returns to normal as soon as shedding is complete.

 When handling your pet, you should do it the same each time so that the snake gets accustomed to touch in a particular way.

-Your favorite pet could easily attack you when you try opening the tank.
-If you let your snake go for prolonged periods without food, the snake can attack your hand, thinking its food.
+Your favorite pet can attack you when you open their tank.
+If you let your snake go for too long without food, your snake can attack your hand, thinking it’s food.

 A sick snake can act agitated and may hurt their owner.
-You should check for any signs of illness in your pet and take it to a veterinarian for monitoring should anything appear strange.
+You should check for signs of illness in your pet and take them to your veterinarian for monitoring if anything appears strange.

-If a snake doesn’t have the proper living conditions such as heat, light, and hiding areas, it will get stressed over time.
-The stress could make the snake attack whoever comes close to it.
+If your snake doesn’t have the proper living conditions such as heat, light, and hiding areas, they will get stressed over time.
+The stress could make your snake attack whoever comes close to it.

 Signs of an Aggressive Pet Snake